Doctor of Occupational Therapy Entry-Level (CUW)

 General Academic Information

 This is a full time graduate professional program taught in a blended format.
 Students interact with their classmates and professors online before and after in person classes, which focus on active learning and/or lab activities.
-Students enroll in one of three tracks, as determined by their educational background:
+Students must enroll in the MOT program first, in one of three tracks, as determined by their educational background:

 • Accelerated

-• Students starting as a freshman at CUW looking to earn a bachelor's and doctorate degree
+• High school students looking to earn a bachelor's and doctoral degree in 5 years

 • Bridge